Extremal Dependence Concepts: Dependence as a set of rearrangements

-\item[(iv)] Theorem~\ref{pr:1} holds true also in the case that a different definition of quasi-inverse is used in~\eqref{eq:quasi-inverse}.
+\item The notation $C$ for the distribution of the vector $(F_1(X_1),\dots,F_d(X_d))$ in the above proof is not unintended: $C$ is a \emph{copula} under the terminology introduced in Definition~\ref{de:copula} below. \item Theorem~\ref{pr:1} holds true also in the case that a different definition of quasi-inverse is used in~\eqref{eq:quasi-inverse}.
 Quasi-inverses are generalizations of the inverse of a function that are defined even when the function is not strictly monotone.
-For a distribution function $F$ and $y \in[0,1]$ let $F^{\leftarrow}(y)=\{x : F(x) = y \}$.
-If $F$ is strictly increasing, then the cardinality of $F^{\leftarrow}(y)$ is always a singleton and one can simply set $F^{\leftarrow}(y):= F^{-1}(y)$.
-If the cardinality of $F^{\leftarrow }(y)$ is more than one, one has to somehow choose between the various elements of $F^{\leftarrow}(y)$, thus allowing for different notions of quasi-inverse which all coincide except on at most a countable set of discontinuities.
-The notion of quasi-inverse used in this paper and defined in~\eqref{eq:quasi-inverse} is the left-continuous one; see also \citet{EH13} for a comprehensive investigation of its properties. \end{longlist} \end{remark}
+For a distribution function $F$ and $y \in [0,1]$ let $F^{\leftarrow}(y)=\{x : F(x) = y \}$.
+If $F$ is strictly increasing, then the cardinality of $F^{\leftarrow}(y)$ is always a singleton and one can simply set $F^{\leftarrow}(y) := F^{-1}(y)$.
+If the cardinality of $F^{\leftarrow}(y)$ is more than one, one has to somehow choose between the various elements of $F^{\leftarrow}(y)$, thus allowing for different notions of quasi-inverse which all coincide except on at most a countable set of discontinuities.
+The notion of quasi-inverse used in this paper and defined in~\eqref{eq:quasi-inverse} is the left-continuous one; see also~\citet{EH13} for a comprehensive investigation of its properties. \end{enumerate} \end{remark}

 On the basis of Theorem~\ref{pr:1}, it is natural to identify the structure of dependence among the components of a random vector with a set of $d$ rearrangements of the identity function on $[0,1]$.
 An equivalent concept used to model the structure of dependence in a random vector is the notion of a \emph{copula} function.
 Since their introduction in the late 50s, copulas (or copul\ae) have gained a lot of popularity in several fields of applied probability and statistics like hydrology, finance, insurance and reliability theory.
-Especially in quantitative risk management, copulas present a widely used tool for market and credit risk, risk aggregation, portfolio selection, etc. Textbook introductions to copulas can be found in \citeauthor{hJ97} (\citeyear{hJ97,hJ14}), \citet{rN06} and \citet{DS15}, while more application-oriented references are \citet{MNFE05} and \citet{CTA}. \begin{definition} A copula $C$ is a distribution function on $[0,1]^d$ with $U[0,1]$ marginals. \end{definition}
+Especially in quantitative risk management, copulas present a widely used tool for market and credit risk, risk aggregation, portfolio selection, etc. Textbook introductions to copulas can be found in~\citet{hJ97, hJ14},~\citet{rN06} and~\citet{DS15} while more application-oriented references are~\citet{MNFE05} and~\citet{CTA}. \begin{definition} A copula $C$ is a distribution function on $[0,1]^d$ with $U[0,1]$ marginals. \end{definition}